-Pupil premium strategy statement (2019-2020)
+Pupil premium strategy statement (2020-2021)

-1. Summary informa tion School Conisbrough Iv vanhoe Primary Academy Academic Year 2019-2020 Total PP budget £116,160.00 Date of most recent PP Review Total number of pupils 317 (+47 F1) Number of pupils eligible for PP 63 (+8 F1) Date for next internal review of this strategy
+1. Summary information School Conisbrough Ivanhoe Primary Academy Academic Year 2020-2021 Total PP budget £113,290 Date of most recent PP Review Total number of pupils 323 (+54 F1) Number of pupils eligible for PP 72 (+22 F1) Date for next internal review of this strategy

-2. Current attainment Pupils eligible for PP Pupils eligible for PP (national average) % achieving expected standard in reading/writing/maths at KS1 75/75/75 62/55/63 % achieving expected standard in reading, writing and maths at KS2 72 51 Y1 phonics screening 81 70 EYFS GLD 100
+2. Current attainment (2019 last STAT assessment due to COVID-19) Pupils eligible for PP Pupils eligible for PP (national average) % achieving expected standard in reading/writing/maths at KS1 75/75/75 62/55/63 % achieving expected standard in reading, writing and maths at KS2 72 51 Y1 phonics screening 81 70 EYFS GLD 100

-3. Ba arriers to future attainment (for pupils eligible for PP, including high ability) In-sch ool barriers (issues to be addressed in school, such as poor oral language skills) Α. Children enter school (or F1) with very poor communication and language development which impacts s upon successful development in all other areas of learning В. Attainment of PP children throughout school C. Educational motivation and engagement of eligible pupils, particularly around reading and reading at h ome Extern al barriers (issues which also require action outside school, such as low attendance i rates) D. Poor attendance, punctuality and 'readiness to learn' Ε. Poor parental involvement in supporting children's learning 4.
-De esired outcomes Desired outcomes and how they will be measured Success criteria Α. Increase the number of eligible pupils achieving GLD in EYFS in order to continue to progress and attain at the expected level throughout school % of eligible pupils who achieve GLD has increased В. Increase the % of eligible pupils who make at least expected progress and are working at ARE in all year groups % of eligible pupils who have made expected progress throughout the year, and who are at ARE has increased
+3. Ba arriers to future attainment (for pupils eligible for PP, including high ability) In-sch nool barriers (issues to be addressed in school, such as poor oral language skills) Α. Children enter school (or F1) with very poor communication and language development which impacts s upon successful development in all other areas of learning В. Attainment of PP children throughout school C. Educational motivation and engagement of eligible pupils, particularly around reading and reading at h ome D. Gaps in learning due to COVID-19 school closures and not all PP children accessing Key worker and Vulnerable children provision Extern al barriers (issues which also require action outside school, such as low attendance rates) E. Poor attendance, punctuality and 'readiness to learn' F. Poor parental involvement in supporting children's learning 4.
+De esired outcomes Desired outcomes and how they will be measured Success criteria Α. A. Increase the number of eligible pupils achieving GLD in EYFS in order to continue to progress and attain at the expected level throughout school % of eligible pupils who achieve GLD has increased В. Increase the % of eligible pupils who make at least expected progress and are working at ARE in all year groups % of eligible pupils who have made expected progress throughout the year, and who are at ARE has increased

-C. Increase the number of eligible pupils who read regularly at home and complete homeworks and revision tasks % of eligible pupils reading regularly at home and completing weekly homeworks set has increased D. Eligible pupils attend school in line with school attendance targets, and lateness is reduced.
+C. Increase the number of eligible pupils who read regularly at home and complete homeworks and revision tasks % of eligible pupils reading regularly at home and completing weekly homeworks set has increased D. Gaps in learning have been addressed, and children are working at ARE in line with peers % of eligible pupils at ARE are in line with those who are not eligible E. Eligible pupils attend school in line with school attendance targets, and lateness is reduced.
 Children are ready to start their school day having got everything they need to do so successfully Attendance rates for eligible pupils has increased.
 Lateness for eligible pupils has decreased.
 Eligible pupils have correct equipment and have had basic needs met, before the start of school.
-E. Parents have a better understanding of how they can help their children and the impact this has.
+F. Parents have a better understanding of how they can help their children and the impact this has.
 Parents feel involved in their children's education and have the resources they need to support their children.
 At least 50% of eligible children's parents/carers attend parent workshops/class events.
 The % of eligible pupils in EYFS and KS1 who read regularly at home, and who complete homeworks regularly has increased.